 Click here to download the application

 Greg joined LCEF’s Grace Place Wellness in Fall of 2022.
-He now oversees all aspects of Grace Place Wellness Ministries, which is a part of Ministry Solutions at LCEF.
-Having served for 13 years as the district president of the Florida-Georgia District, he has a commitment to assisting church workers in the LCMS excel in their callings throughout their entire careers.
-In his role, he will work to integrate wellness into other areas of LCEF to identify, coordinate and share resources that positively impact the lives of professional church workers and ministries in the LCMS.
+He now oversees all aspects of Grace Place Wellness, which is a part of Ministry Solutions in LCEF.
+Having served for 13 years as the District President of the Florida-Georgia District, he has a commitment to assisting church workers in the LCMS excel in their callings for their whole careers.
+In his role, he works to integrate wellness into other areas of LCEF to identify, coordinate and share resources that positively impact the lives of LCMS professional church workers and ministries in the LCMS.

-Walton has spent most of his life on the East Coast, having grown up in the Mid-Hudson Valley of New York.
-He attended Concordia College, which was in Bronxville, NY, where he met his wife, Edith.
-He graduated with his Master of Divinity from Concordia Seminary, St. Louis, in 1987 and served 22 years as a parish pastor in Toccoa, Georgia, and Marietta, Georgia, before being elected to the office of District President for the Florida-Georgia District.
-In his parish years Greg was deeply involved in community ventures, served as a circuit visitor and then a district vice president.
+Walton spent most of his life on the East Coast, having grown up in the Mid-Hudson Valley of New York.
+He attended Concordia College, which was in Bronxville, N.Y., where he met his wife, Edith.
+He graduated with his Master of Divinity from Concordia Seminary, St. Louis, in 1987 and served 22 years as a parish pastor in Toccoa, Ga., and Marietta, Ga., before being elected to the office of District President for the Florida-Georgia District.
+In his parish years, Greg was deeply involved in community ventures, served as a Circuit Visitor, and then a District Vice President.

-An ardent supporter of church worker wellness and Grace Place Wellness and as district president he sponsored a number of retreats in the FLGA district, assisting and encouraging workers in their personal wellbeing.
-Supporting and advocating for church workers and their family has long been a passion for Greg.
+An ardent supporter of church worker wellness and Grace Place Wellness, he sponsored a number of retreats as District President in the Florida-Georgia District, assisting and encouraging workers in their personal wellbeing.
+Supporting and advocating for church workers and their families has been a longtime passion for Greg.

-As his term-limited time as district president came to an end in August 2022, Walton joined LCEF and Grace Place Wellness to replace retiring director, Darrell Zimmerman, who was instrumental in developing wellness retreats for couples, ministry staffs and congregations.
-Greg will pick up the mantle, try to fit into the large shoes vacated by Darrell and explore new areas of ministry for Grace Place Wellness as we look to the future.
+As his term-limited time as District President came to an end in August 2022, Walton joined LCEF and Grace Place Wellness to replace retiring director, Rev. Dr. Darrell Zimmerman, who was instrumental in developing Wellness Retreats for couples, ministry staff and congregations.
+Greg has picked up the mantle, trying to fit into the large shoes vacated by Darrell and is exploring new areas of ministry for Grace Place Wellness as we look to the future.

-Greg and Edith live in Woodstock, Georgia, a suburb of Atlanta, and are in close proximity to their two children and six grandchildren.
-He is excited to serve the church in this new role.
+Greg and Edith live in Woodstock, Ga., a suburb of Atlanta, and are in close proximity to their two children and six grandchildren.
+He is excited to continue to serve the church in this role.

 Dr. Eckrich founded Grace Place Wellness Ministries in 1999.
 He’s also the author of several books on wellness, ministry and Christian living.